When is Tolkien released in cinemas?

 Collins is billed to play Edith Bratt, a lifelong love of Tolkien who would eventually become his wife.
 Bratt is thought to have served as inspiration for the character Luthien Tinuviel from Tolkien’s epic poem The Silmarillion.

+“Working with Lily Collins, and that romance, bringing that to screen was a real highlight,” Hoult told RadioTimes.com.

+“These two orphans meeting and then falling in love and being together for the rest of their lives.
+If it wasn’t true you’d think it was almost too perfect.”

-Elsewhere, Star Trek: Deep Space 9 actor Colm Meaney will play Father Francis Xavier Morgan, a hugely influential figure on a young Tolkien who preached forgiveness even in the darkest of times – themes that were made apparent in Tolkien’s Lord of the Rings trilogy.
+Elsewhere, Star Trek: Deep Space 9 actor Colm Meaney plays Father Francis Xavier Morgan, a hugely influential figure on a young Tolkien who preached forgiveness even in the darkest of times – themes that were made apparent in Tolkien’s Lord of the Rings trilogy –while Derek Jacobi plays an Oxford professor of Philology who helps nurture the young Tolkien’s love of language.

 Welsh actor Craig Roberts (22 Jump Street, Kill Your Friends) plays Sam; a soldier Tolkien develops a close friendship as they served in the trenches during the First World War.
 Sam is thought to have served as the inspiration for Frodo’s loyal companion Samwise Gamgee in Lord of the Rings.

-Anthony Boyle (Harry Potter and the Cursed Child), Patrick Gibson (The Tudors) and Tom Glynn-Carney (Dunkirk) are also billed to star as a young Tolkien’s “fellowship”.
+Anthony Boyle (Harry Potter and the Cursed Child), Patrick Gibson (The Tudors) and Tom Glynn-Carney (Dunkirk) are also billed to star as a young Tolkien’s “fellowship” of close friends.

 What is Tolkien about?